dzarkV/edu-stats/USERGUIDE.md

 docker compose up
 ```

-You can see a brief explanation about the project [this](https://youtu.be/AzVhnX6oH7w)
+You can see a brief explanation video about the project [this](https://youtu.be/AzVhnX6oH7w)